y-crdt/yswift/Sources/YSwift/Documentation.docc/Documentation.md

 These data types enable automatic synchronization and merge without conflicts.
 YSwift is network agnostic, supporting offline asynchronous, peer to peer, and server based interactions.

+YSwift is a Swift language overlay of the Rust library [Yrs](https://docs.rs/yrs/latest/yrs/), but not all of the features of Yrs are current exposed in YSwift.
+For details about the implementation, please read <doc:ImplementationNotes>.

 ## Topics

 ### Documents